David Gray (British musician): Personal life

-Gray married his wife Olivia in Los Angeles, California in 1993, and together they have two daughters: Ivy and Florence.
-He lives in London, having moved to Hampstead in 2009.
+Gray married his wife Olivia in Los Angeles, US in 1993, and together they have two daughters: He lives in London, having moved to Hampstead in 2009.
 Gray is also the brother-in-law of Phil Hartnoll of Orbital.

-In 2011, a portrait of Gray was painted by English artist Joe Simpson.
+In 2011, a portrait of Gray was painted by Joe Simpson.
 The painting was exhibited around the UK, including at a solo exhibition at the Royal Albert Hall.

 Gray is a Manchester United supporter.
 He said in 2005 that he is an atheist.

+In 2024, Gray became an ambassador for the Wildfowl & Wetlands Trust.